The person behind the dementia

 The Sporting Memories Network is involved in a series of innovative projects across the UK, working with a series of football clubs, charities and commissioning groups and has also worked with care homes across Leeds to test out a new approach to reminiscence therapy.

 The empowering nature of life history work is encapsulated in the remarkable story of the late Celtic footballer, William (Bill) Corbett.
 Bill was a ‘quiet man’ with dementia whose career as a footballer was virtually unknown until he joined a reminiscence group.
 It emerged that he played for Scotland against England in the 1940s – and played with some of the greatest names that football has ever known, including Bill Shankly, the late Liverpool manager.
-You can see Bill’s Story on the Sporting Memories Network website.

 The Football Reminiscence Project trains volunteers to spend time with people with dementia who have an interest in football, and is a partnership between Alzheimer Scotland and the Scottish Football Museum.
 The Football Memories website is a product of Alzheimer Scotland’s pioneering work on the project.
 On the site, you can hear the wife of a football fan talk about the transformation in her husband, who has dementia, since he joined Scotland’s Football Reminiscence Project: